A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-37738: Linux Kernel Use-After-Free Vulnerability

-CVE-2025-37738 is a use-after-free vulnerability in the Linux Kernel ext4 filesystem that can cause memory corruption.
+CVE-2025-37738 is a use-after-free vulnerability in the Linux Kernel ext4 filesystem that can lead to memory corruption.
 This article covers the technical details, affected versions, security impact, and mitigation strategies.

 CVE-2025-37738 Overview